 Effective planning is crucial to successful project management.
 However, it can be difficult to turn strategic plans and goals into action – so much so that many projects, across all industries, often fail because of gaps between vision and execution.
-Implementation planning can ensure a project’s success by bridging those gaps and providing the right tactics to turn strategy into palpable, actionable tasks.
+A good implementation plan can ensure a project’s success by bridging those gaps and providing the right tactics to turn strategy into palpable, actionable tasks.

-Project managers can use the PowerPoint template to help all team members quickly see what they are expected to deliver, when, and what steps and tasks they need to complete, thus minimizing delays caused by miscommunication.
-In addition, the graphic can be used to show relationships between activities, track individual task progress as the project moves forward, or identify at-risk tasks.
+Project managers can use the project implementation template to help all team members quickly see what they are expected to deliver, when, and what steps and tasks they need to complete, thus minimizing delays caused by miscommunication.
+In addition, the timeline can be used to show relationships between activities, track individual task progress as the project moves forward, or identify at-risk tasks.

 To get the most out of the implementation plan template, professionals can use a few design tricks that will help them convey the right message without overcrowding the graphic.
 For instance, they can: